joshbms3/Payroll-Application-SDEV-268/Manual - README.md

 ---------------------------------------------------------------------------------------------------

-  After this is done, the main menu system is accessed to display options so a user can select from the following options:
+  After this is done, the welcome message and main menu system is accessed to display options so a user can select from the following options:

-     1) Login 2) Exit)
+    Welcome to ABC Company's Payroll Application!
+    Bare with us as the app is still in development, thank you!
+    1 - Login
+    2 - Exit
+    Choose option:

 ---------------------------------------------------------------------------------------------------